PGgit08/DeliDash/readme.md

 # DeliDash
 DeliDash is the future of Deli browsing, reviewing, and P2P purchasing.
-It's made by students, for students
+It's made by students, for students.